rust-lang/rustc-dev-guide/src/tests/intro.md

 However, unit tests and integration tests can also be used as needed.
 Almost all of the compiler packages have doctests disabled.

-The standard library and compiler often place all unit tests in a separate `tests` file.
+The standard library and compiler always place all unit tests in a separate `tests` file (this is enforced in [tidy][tidy-unit-tests]).
 This approach ensures that when the test file is changed, the crate does not need to be recompiled.
 For example: